Types of Insulation

 - Calculate additional insulation needed.
 Measure the depth of your current insulation.
-R-38 is the industry standard, and the minimum thickness for R-38 is 12 inches.
-If your current insulation is only five inches deep, you will need to add seven inches of insulation to achieve the 12-inch R-38 rating.
+R-38 is the industry standard, and the minimum thickness for R-38 is 12-inches.
+If your current insulation is only 5-inches deep, you’ll need to add seven inches of insulation to achieve the 12-inch R-38 rating.

 - Measure the area needing insulation.
 Measure the length and width of the area you need to insulate.
 Multiply the length times the width to determine the square footage of the space.

 - Decide on the type of insulation to use.
-Cellulose insulation is calculated based on the depth of the blown-in insulation.
-Fiberglass insulation is calculated based on the number of batts or rolls you need.
-Blown-in insulation requires the least amount of work, but requires special tools and equipment.
-Fiberglass insulation in rolls or batts can be easily added by the homeowner.
+The home insulation types will have different units.
+For example, loose-fill insulation is calculated based on depth, while blanket insulation is based on the number of batts or rolls you need.

-Insulate your attic, outer walls and crawl space first, as these areas are most susceptible to heat transfer.
+- Insulate your attic, outer walls and crawl space first, as these areas have the most heat transfer.

 - Insulate water heaters to prevent costly energy loss.
 Look for insulating pre-cut jackets or blankets with an insulating value of at least R-8.
-Adding insulation to your water heater can reduce standby heat losses by 25 to 45 percent.
-This will save you around four to nine percent in water heating costs.
+Adding insulation to your water heater can reduce standby heat losses by 25- to 45-percent.
+This will save you around 4- to 9-percent in water heating costs.

 - Wrap hot water pipes with tubular insulation to prevent freezing and help keep water hot.
 Use quality pipe insulation wrap.
-Insulating your hot water pipes reduces heat loss and can raise water temperature by two to four degrees vs. non-insulated pipes, allowing you to use a lower temperature setting.
+Insulating your hot water pipes reduces heat loss and can raise water temperature by 2- to 4-degrees Fahrenheit vs. non-insulated pipes, so you can use a lower temperature setting.